 And don’t use holiday color schemes—green and red; orange and black; purple and yellow; red, white, and blue—as long as you change their saturation and add in a third/fourth color that isn’t part of the holiday.

-9. Leaving the presentation: Sometimes, presenters want to show the audience a video halfway through the presentation and instead of adding it to the presentation and go somewhere else to show it.
-This is a huge distraction and creates the risk of technical errors as well.
+Sometimes, presenters want to show the audience a video halfway through the presentation instead of adding it to the presentation and going somewhere else to show it.
+This is a huge distraction and creates the risk of technical errors.

-10. Using irrelevant/Distracting sounds: Adding sounds to the background of your presentation is simply distracting and will draw your audience’s attention away from you.
-All sounds should be avoided to keep your presentation quite.
+Adding sounds to the background of your presentation is simply distracting and will draw your audience’s attention away from you.
+All sounds should be avoided to keep your presentation quiet.

 There are many things you need to be aware of when creating your PowerPoint presentation and many mistakes that can be easily avoided.
-With crystal clear and engaging presentations, you can proactively communicate in your meeting to the highest possible standard.
+With crystal clear and engaging presentations, you can proactively communicate to the highest possible standard in your meeting.